cloud-daw/cloud-daw/README.md

 Need to, UI: Visualize keyboard, recorded track
 Need to, Server: Process recording array and store in model

+## Final Description

+Online digital music production tool.
+Allows users to create and manage multiple tracks/projects by using a variety of instruments (piano, drums, etc.) with an intuitive and easy to use interface.

 ## Link

 https://cloud-daw.vercel.app/